 Try one, two, or all of these steps and see if your homeschool day goes better:

-It can be so easy to want to stay up too late when kids are all snug in their beds and quiet has descended on the house.
-It’s a perfect time to catch up tasks, as well as just enjoy some time alone.
-However, getting an appropriate amount of sleep can be the deciding factor between whether your homeschool day will be a good one or not.
+It can be so easy to want to stay up too late when kids are all snug in their beds, and quiet has descended on the house.
+It’s a perfect time to catch up on tasks and enjoy some time alone.
+However, getting an appropriate amount of sleep can decide whether your homeschool day will be a good one or not.

-While I’m not suggesting that you go to bed at the same time as your children, it is important to know how much sleep you need to function well each day and make sure that you are getting that on a regular basis.
+While I’m not suggesting that you go to bed at the same time as your children, it is important to know how much sleep you need to function well each day and ensure that you are getting that regularly.